RDAngelFish/New_vision_world/README.md

 # Introduction

-  Due to the development of science and technology, people's concept of musical instruments of various forms has gradually changed.
-The somatosensory technology combined with character motion sensing and hand gesture recognition is the trend in the future.
-Therefore, it is thought to apply finger recognition to virtual playing instruments.
-This work combines the possibilities of technology and music multimedia.
+  Previously, musicians need to have an instrument to perform or practice, and today hand movement of many virtual instruments are detected by wearable devices.
+With the rapid development of technology, the image recognition of people’s movements and postures is becoming more and more accurate.
+Therefore, our team hopes to get information of hand movement based on image-related technology without additional wearable devices to let users play the virtual instrument more comfortably.
+Finally, designing an IoT process to combine more possibilities between technology and multimedia.

 ## Function
   <div align="center"><img width="850" height="200" src="images/demo_instrument.jpg"></div>